 No matter how many women he sleeps with NOW, at age 35 and married with two children, he’ll never have an experience like that.
-That’s the destiny Juan created and for himself, and he’s angry about it.
+That’s the destiny Juan created for himself, and I think he’s angry about it.

-For the first time since our first session, tears filled Juan’s eyes.
+For the first time since our initial session, tears filled Juan’s eyes.
 We were silent together for a while.

 What he could do, I gently suggested, is let go of both the unsatisfactory past he had, and the fantasized, romanticized past that he didn’t have.